naman2304/notes/effective-java-3rd.md

 Third Way: **Builder Pattern** (safe and readable)
  - It's easier to read and write
- - You can prevent inconsistent state of you object as instance creation of main outer class is atomic.
- - Your class can be immutable (Instead of using a java bean)
- - client calls a constructor (or static factory) with all of the required parameters and gets a builder object.
+ - Client calls a constructor (or static factory) with all of the **required** parameters and gets a builder object.
 Then the client calls setter-like methods on the builder object to set each optional parameter of interest.
 Finally, the client calls a parameterless build method to generate the object, which is typically immutable
+ - You can prevent inconsistent state of your object as instance creation of main outer class is atomic.
+ - Your class can be immutable (instead of using a java bean)
+ - Builder is usually static member class of the class it builds (so that client can access Builder directly without having to instantiate outer class)
  - Checks for validity for individual parameters go in Builder's constructor and methods.
- - Checks for multiple parameter's invariants goes to outer class's private constructor *after copying parameters from the builder* (Item 50)
+ - Checks for multiple parameter's invariants goes to outer class's **private** constructor *after copying parameters from the builder* (Item 50).
+If a check fails, throw an IllegalArgumentException (Item 72) whose detail message indicates which parameters are invalid (Item 75).

 Example :
 ```java